slupton89/workout-tracker-client/README.md

 -Express and Node are used on the backend [Repo here](https://github.com/slupton89/workout-tracker-server)

-app.js is the main component renderer of the app.
-All other components are rendered and routed through here.
+App.js is the main component renderer of the app, all other components are rendered and routed through it.

 Example Images